“Can I Sue for a Trampoline Injury?”

 Trampolines are prevalent in backyards across America, and recently entire trampoline parks have popped up in nearly every state.
 Unfortunately, there are a number of dangers associated with these popular attractions.
 Thousands of people, the majority of which are children, are injured each year on trampolines.

-At Riddle & Brantley, we represent children and their families who have suffered a trampoline injury either at someone’s home or in a trampoline park.
+At Riddle & Brantley, our injury attorneys represent children and their families who have suffered a trampoline injury either at someone’s home or in a trampoline park.
 If you or your child was hurt while jumping on a trampoline, contact our office at 1-800-525-7111 for a free, no-obligation consultation.

 How Often Are People Injured on Trampolines?

 As reported by the Cleveland Clinic, nearly 100,000 people are sent to the emergency department with trampoline-related injuries each year.

 Their research shows that small children are 14x more likely to get hurt on a trampoline than older children.

 Additionally, studies show that 75% of all trampoline-related injuries occur when there are multiple children jumping.

 Falls are one of the major causes of trampoline injuries.
 Safety nets can be used to help prevent catastrophic injuries to children and teens, but many backyard trampolines do not have this feature.